tidyverse/dplyr/tests/testthat/_snaps/summarise.md

     Code
       summarise(group_by(df, x, y))
     Message
-      `summarise()` has regrouped the output by dropping the last grouping column. i Summaries were computed grouped by x and y. i Output is grouped by x.
+      `summarise()` has dropped the last grouping column while regrouping the output. i Summaries were computed grouped by x and y. i Output is grouped by x.
       i Use `summarise(.groups = "drop_last")` to silence this message.